Key Takeaways:

 Finding the right game developer can make or break your project.
 Whether you are building a casual mobile game or an expansive metaverse experience, here is how to approach hiring smartly.

-Before hiring anyone, get crystal clear on your vision.
+Before you hire game developers, get crystal clear on your vision.
 Are you aiming for a simple mobile hit or something more complex like a 3D RPG?
 Outline core gameplay, platform targets, desired features, and must-haves vs. nice-to-haves.

 2. Choose the Right Tech Stack